Last updated: October 25th, 2023

-Today’s a really quick “how to” if you’re thinking about adding a bit more memory capacity to your gaming PC.
-And who doesn’t want a good amount of memory in their system!
+Today’s a really quick “how-to” if you’re thinking about adding a bit more memory capacity to your gaming / sim racing PC.
+And who doesn’t want a good amount of extra memory to speed up their system!

 Most of the modern racing simulator platforms run best with 16gb of memory, so if you’re only running 8gb, you could definitely go for an upgrade.